-You’ll then very quickly receive price offers from Gas Safe registered engineers in your area which include information about the specific boiler that will be fitted and the total price including installation, plus details of anything else included, e.g. chemical flushes, filters or thermostats.
+You’ll then very quickly be contacted by up to 3 Gas Safe registered engineers in your area.
+In some cases the engineer may be able to provide an estimate over the phone or via a video call, but often they will need to arrange to visit your home.
+They will need to find out what type, size and brand of boiler that will be fitted and the total price of installation, plus details of anything else which needs to included, e.g. chemical flushes, filters or thermostats.

-You compare all the offers, select the boiler package which suits your home and budget best and can even book a convenient installation date.
+You then compare all the quotes and decide which suits your home and budget best.
+You can then arrange a convenient installation date with the installer.
 In many cases you can pay for your new boiler through flexible monthly payments with a finance deal.

 Getting an online boiler quote is slightly different to simply buying a boiler online.
 Buying a boiler online could mean simply buying the boiler itself without paying for any of the cost installing it.
 However, unless you’re a Gas Safe registered engineer or you know someone who is and will be fitting it for you, you are more likely to want online boiler quotes which include both installation and VAT.
 At Boiler Guide we enable you to find and compare boiler quotes from the comfort of your own home, saving you time, hassle and often a significant amount of money.